Sclerocarya birrea: Description

-The tree is a single stemmed tree with a wide spreading crown.
-It is characterised by a grey mottled bark.
-The tree grows up to 18 m tall mostly in low altitudes and open woodlands.
+The tree is a single-stemmed species with a broad, spreading crown.
+It is distinguished by its grey mottled bark and can grow up to 18 meters tall, primarily in low altitudes and open woodlands.
 The distribution of this species throughout Africa and Madagascar has followed the Bantu in their migrations.
 There is some evidence of human domestication of marula trees, as trees found on farm lands tend to have larger fruit size.

-The fruits, which ripen between December and March, have a light yellow skin (exocarp), with white flesh (mesocarp).
+The fruits are oblong or ovate, about 3–4 cm, rarely attaining 5 cm, and ripen between February and March or somewhat later into April; they have a light yellow skin (exocarp), with white flesh (mesocarp).
 They fall to the ground when unripe and green in colour, and then ripen to a yellow colour on the ground.
 They are succulent and tart with a strong and distinctive flavour.
-Inside is a walnut-sized, thick-walled stone (endocarp).
-These stones, when dry, expose the seeds by shedding 2 (sometimes 3) small circular plugs at one end.
-The fruits are drupes with a single seed encased within their endocarp, although up to four seeds can be present.
-The seeds have a delicate nutty flavour and are much sought-after, especially by small rodents who know to gnaw exactly where the plugs are located.

-The trees are dioecious.
+Inside a hard, thick-walled stone there are usually 2 or 3 seeds, though up to 4 seeds can be present, one in each cell or compartment.
+The kernel of the seed is edible.
+The seeds are closed in with plugs.
+For commercial propagation, the seeds may be soaked or otherwise treated to loosen the plugs (opercula) in order to improve germination.

+The trees are dioecious, so that normally only female trees will fruit, but hermaphroditic production has been reported.
 Male trees produce multiple male flowers on a terminal raceme.
 These have red sepals and petals, and about 20 stamens per flower.
-On rare occasion a male flower can produce a gynoecium, turning it bisexual.
+On rare occasions a male flower can produce a gynoecium, turning it bisexual.
 Female flowers grow individually on their own pedicel and have staminodes.
 The leaves are alternate, compound, and imparipinnately divided.
 The leaflet shapes range from round to elliptical.

 Taxonomy and etymology

-Sclerocarya birrea is divided into three subspecies: subsp. birrea, subsp. caffra and subsp. multifoliolata.
+Sclerocarya birrea is divided into three subspecies: subsp. birrea, subsp. afra and subsp. multifoliolata.
 These subspecies are differentiated by changes in leaf shape and size.
-Subsp. birrea is found in northern Africa, subsp. caffra is found in southern Africa, and subsp. multifoliolata is only found in Tanzania.
+Subsp. birrea is found in northern Africa, subsp. afra is found in southern Africa, and subsp. multifoliolata is only found in Tanzania.

 The generic name Sclerocarya is derived from the Ancient Greek words 'skleros' meaning 'hard' and 'karyon' meaning 'nut'.
 This refers to the hard pit of the fruit.
-The specific epithet 'birrea' comes from the common name 'birr', for this type of tree in Senegal.
-The marula belongs to the same family, Anacardiaceae, as the mango, cashew, pistachio and sumac, and is closely related to the genus Poupartia from Madagascar.
+The specific epithet 'birrea' comes from the common name 'birr', for this type of tree in Senegal and Gambia.<ref name="plantuse" / The marula belongs to the same family, Anacardiaceae, as the mango, cashew, pistachio and sumac, and is closely related to the genus Poupartia from Madagascar.

+Common names

-Common names include jelly plum, cat thorn, morula, cider tree, marula, maroola nut/plum, and in Afrikaans, maroela.
+Common names include jelly plum, cat thorn, morula, cider tree, marula, maroola nut/plum, or elephant plum.

+In South Africa, the Afrikaans names are maroela, olifantsappel.
+Tribal names (generally Bantu) are mufula in Venda, murula or mufula, etc. in Shona.